-- Two or more Computer Science Technology (420) courses in one term
+- Three or more Computer Science Technology (420) courses in one term

 - The same Computer Science Technology (420) course twice.

-- A Computer Science Technology (420) course in any two consecutive terms in the program matrix.
+- Any Computer Science Technology (420) course in any two consecutive terms in the Program grid.

-- In order to advance to the fifth term of the program, the Business Administration (401) course must have been passed.
+- In order to advance to the fifth term of the program, Applied Mathematics for Computer Science (201-920-DW) and Administration (401-910-DW) must have been passed.